viictor1224/bank-transfer-scheduler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is the backend for an application that schedules transfers and calculates their respective fees according to the transfer date and its value (you can find its fronted [here](https://github.com/viictor1224/bank-transfer-front)).
+This project is the backend for an application that schedules transfers and calculates their respective fees according to the transfer date and its value (you can find its front-ed [here](https://github.com/viictor1224/bank-transfer-front)).

 This project was developed in the clean architecture model which helps using the concepts of low coupling and high cohesion.